Location: Tokyo, Japan

 Bearing in mind that the competition site is located in a busy part of Tokyo, we decided to create a connection between our site and the city.

-Thus designing a circulation route connecting the streets on the East and the North side together, introducing a welcoming environment where
+Thus, designing a circulation route connecting the streets on the East and the North side, introducing a welcoming environment where

 people passing by are encouraged to walk through our site instead of having to go around the building.
 By doing so, not only are we creating

-a faster route for pedestrians, but also giving them the opportunity to observe and appreciate the pop culture exhibition, showcased outside.
+a faster route for pedestrians, but also allowing them to observe and appreciate the pop culture exhibition, showcased outside.

 Through a detailed analysis of the site and the context, what struck us most was the beautiful green nature of the site attached to ours.

-Therefore to further blend in and engage with the surroundings we decided to create a similar environment by incorporating greenery to our
+Therefore, to further blend in and engage with the surroundings, we decided to create a similar environment by incorporating greenery into our

 hierarchy of spatial linkage.